Musical Instruments

 The value of $50

-One of the most widely known details about the history of the autoharp is that its name first appeared in a US patent issued to Charles Zimmerman in 1882.
-Seeing one mentioned in an advertisement in the 21 September 1884 issue of the St. Louis Globe-Democrat is therefore unsurprising.
+One of the most widely known details about the history of the autoharp is that its name first appeared in an application for a US patent filed by Charles Zimmerman on 10 December 1881, and issued on 9 May 1882.
+Seeing an autoharp mentioned in an advertisement in the 21 September 1884 issue of the St. Louis Globe-Democrat is therefore unsurprising.

 E. W. Muller instructs on piano, guitar, mendiline, zither, auto-harp, singing, etc.: a lodging-room in exchange for instructions.

 This also provides a concrete date by which the autoharp had come into circulation, pushing the generally accepted estimate back from 1885.
-There is a useful clue about the model that Muller owned, in the section headed “Criminal Notes” in the 16 February 1885 edition of the St. Louis Post Dispatch.
+There is a useful clue about the model that Muller owned in the section headed “Criminal Notes” in the 16 February 1885 edition of the St. Louis Post Dispatch.
+This also corroborates the prior familiarity of the instrument’s name.

 Frank Muller was jailed to-day on a charge of stealing an autoharp valued at $50, from Ernest W. Muller.

 Assuming that it was made by Zimmermann, $50 is roughly what one might expect him to have charged for a handmade instrument of the design illustrated in his patent.
-We know that such things existed through a photograph of him playing one, in an article by Ivan Stiles in the Spring 1991 issue of the Autoharp Quarterly, titled “The True History of the Autoharp.”
-(However, a close look at that photo shows a bar arrangement that may differ from the one in the patent drawing.)
-Here is the patent illustration, flipped vertically for comparison with the following images.
+It is rotated 180° here for comparison with the following images.

 Patent detail

-Zimmermann retained the symmetrical profile of his patented design in a model with an elaborate bar mechanism that was initially intended for exhibition.
-A widely syndicated newspaper article about its development had the dateline “Philadelphia, Feb.
-28 [1885]” and was published under varying titles.
+Zimmermann retained this profile in a model with an elaborate bar mechanism that was intended for exhibition.
+A widely syndicated newspaper article about its development was datelined “Philadelphia, Feb.
+28 [1885]” and published under varying titles.
 These included “A Search for Harmony: the Strange Career of Carl Zimmerman, the Inventor of the Autoharp,” in the 1 March issue of the St. Louis Globe Dispatch.
 The following two snippets are taken from the 7 March 1885 issue of the New York Sun.

 CARL ZIMMERMANN’S LIFE DREAM.

-This is important because Zimmermann’s initial patent describes two types of bars.
+Zimmermann’s initial patent presents two types of bars.
 One damps strings to enable the production of chords, of which there is no set number.
-The other raises the pitch of all strings by an octave.
+The other raises the pitch of all strings an octave by touching their midpoints.
 There can only be one such full-length bar and the patent differentiates it from the others with the prefix “flageolet.”

-It thereby becomes possible for an undated Zimmermann instrument that Blackley illustrates to be the exhibition model.
-She describes it as having one flageolet bar, 12 chord bars, and 27 shifters that permit “all major, minor, dominant seventh, minor seventh, and diminished seventh chords.”
-Zimmermann’s own description doesn’t mention the flageolet bar but the 12 chord bars can produce all “major, minor, seventh and diminished seventh chords.”
-(The shifters are also found on the production styles nos.
-3–6.)
+This makes it likely that an undated Zimmermann instrument Blackley illustrates is the exhibition model.
+An instrument of the same design appears in another photo in her book, taken of a corporate display case at a trade exhibition in 1895.
+She describes the separate instrument as having one flageolet bar, 12 chord bars, and 27 shifters that permit “all major, minor, dominant seventh, minor seventh, and diminished seventh chords.”
+Zimmermann’s own description doesn’t mention the flageolet bar but the 12 chord bars can produce all those in the list just cited (which Blackley can have quoted verbatim; “shifters” change the positions of damping pads on a given bar).

-There is an identical instrument in the collection of my friend Rick Meyers, shown here with his kind permission.
+There is an identical instrument in the collection of Rick Meyers, shown here with his kind permission.
 The stylized “1881” above the button slots in the decorated guard plate is the year Zimmermann filed his patent application.
+The action of the damper bars perpendicular to the strings also differs from the one in the patent drawing, where that motion is parallel to the strings.
+It is unclear which action is shown in the preceding photo but perceptible detail of the dampers on the treble bars suggests the perpendicular one.

 Photo: ©Rick Meyers

-He ran an advertisement in the Bulletin of the Novelties Exhibition, the first issue of which was published on 15 May 1885, illustrating an autoharp of the same basic profile but with a simplified bar mechanism.
+Zimmermann placed an advertisement in the Bulletin of the Novelties Exhibition, which first appeared on 15 May 1885 and then biweekly for the duration of the event.
+It illustrated an autoharp of the same basic profile as the one advertised in the exhibition catalog but had a simplified bar mechanism.
+It therefore seems that both were on hand.

-The documentation surrounding the Philadelphia exhibition corroborates that the transition was in progress prior to the event.
-If we take $50 as a baseline figure for a custom-made autoharp in the mid-1880s, it is worth noting that its present-day equivalent in terms of purchasing power is just under $1,500 — about where luthier-built autoharps now start.
+If the production styles were available at the time of Muller’s ad for autoharp lessons, his prospective students would have been able to select those commensurate with their personal economies.
+Taking $50 as a baseline figure for an individually made autoharp in the mid-1880s, it is worth noting that the present-day equivalent in terms of purchasing power is just under $1,500.
+This is about where luthier-built autoharps now start.

 Subscribe to this discussion